 6 Fertility Myths That Could Be Hurting You When Trying to Conceive

-Cheapo Ovulation Predictor Kits and Pregnancy test are just as good and will save you money.
+3. Cheapo Ovulation Predictor Kits and Pregnancy Tests are just as good.

-Not all ovulation predictor kits and pregnancy tests are created equal.
-Often the knock-off or cheaper brands use less of the chemical reactant on the stick, and thus are not as accurate or consistent.
+I love a good price and saving money as much as the next person, but not all ovulation predictor kits and pregnancy tests are created equal.
+Often the knock-off or cheaper brands use less of the chemical reactant on the stick and thus may not be as accurate or consistent.

 This one is partly true.
-Having fun sex is important when trying to conceive, so feel free to spice things up with different positions, but avoid positions with the woman on top because we want gravity on our side in keeping the sperm inside long enough for the little swimmers to make it through the cervix.
+Having fun sex is important when trying to conceive, so feel free to spice things up with different positions, but during the most fertile times of the month when you are ovulating avoid positions with the woman on top because we want gravity on our side in keeping the sperm inside long enough for the little swimmers to make it through the cervix.